 With two years or perhaps longer to continue recruiting EU staff, now may also be a good time to approach a specialist recruiter and put the might of their extensive resources behind your recruitment drive.

-Dedicated specialists such as Adria Solutions make it their business to stay abreast of every development in the IT and digital recruitment market as the country moves closer to leaving Europe.
-Adria Solutions also has access to a wide network of talent pools than your recruitment team may be able to tap into, so is able to connect you with the best candidates before anyone else snaps them up.
-Get in touch for a chat about your requirements – the Adria team will be happy to help.
+Dedicated IT recruitment specialists make it their business to stay abreast of every new development in the IT and digital recruitment market as the country moves closer to leaving Europe.
+They also have access to a wider network of talent pools than your recruitment team may be able to tap into, so are able to connect you with the best candidates before anyone else snaps them up.